HokAI — Find the Right AI Tool

-Free tiers are useful for trying tools and light use.
-But "free" has trade-offs: rate limits, data usage, feature restrictions, and no support.
-This guide covers the real cost of free, when free tiers are genuinely useful, upgrade signals, ROI calculation, and free alternatives to paid tools.
+Free tiers are useful for trying tools and for light use.
+But "free" has trade-offs: rate limits, data usage policies, feature restrictions, and no support.
+This guide covers what free actually costs, when free tiers are genuinely useful, and how to know when it's time to upgrade.

 The Real Cost of Free

 Rate limits — Fewer requests per day or month.
-Fine for testing; frustrating for real work.
+Fine for testing; frustrating for actual work.

-Data usage — Your data may train models or be used for product improvement.
-Check terms.
+Data usage — Your data may be used to train models or improve products.
+Check the terms.

 Feature restrictions — No API, no team features, no advanced models.
-Core features may be limited.
+Core features may be capped.

-No support — Community or nothing.
+No support — Community forums or nothing.
 No SLA, no dedicated help.

-Watermarks or branding — Output may be tagged.
+Watermarks or branding — Output may be tagged with the tool's brand.
 Not always acceptable for client work.

 Free Tier Sweet Spots